loco construction

 These old photos clearly show where to add or cut away to arrive at the older T14 model with different sidetanks and Belgian type bunker.
 The back of model is actually cut off at 2.6 mm from the original end and than new brass parts are glued against the mazac base.

-Annotated sketch of conversion and frame dimensions, click right and download to inspect in normal size. annotated sketch List of used parts, some suppliers are no longer available.
+Annotated sketch of conversion and frame dimensions, click right and download to inspect in normal size.

 view of the model as still around.